AusDTO/dta-website/_posts/2018-01-19-colour-and-contrast.md

 At the DTA we design to [13 criteria](/standard/) for simple, clear and fast government services.
 [Criteria 9](/standard/9-make-it-accessible/) is all about making things easier for users, regardless of their circumstances.

-While developing our most recent performance dashboard (for [Australia’s largest cities](/blog/smart-cities-dashboard/)), we learnt quite a bit about accessibility in colour and contrast, some of which I’ve shared below.
+While developing our most recent performance dashboard (for [Australia’s largest cities](/blog/smart-cities-dashboard/)), we learnt quite a bit about accessibility in colour and contrast, and I have shared some of these insights below.

 A major group of people who use our dashboard are older Australians.

 With more than 1 in 7 people [aged 65 and over](https://www.acma.gov.au/theACMA/engage-blogs/engage-blogs/Research-snapshots/Digital-lives-of-older-Australians), they are a growing segment of Australia’s population and expected to double in the next 50 years.
 Half of them are also thought to have low-vision and it’s an issue not limited to their age group.
 Many people over 40 years old can’t read small text without glasses or bifocals.
 That’s a natural condition called [presbyopia](http://www.allaboutvision.com/conditions/presbyopia.htm) and just one of [7 known colour conditions](https://nei.nih.gov/health/color_blindness/facts_about).

-So how did these conditions affect our choice of colour and contrast in the [Smart Cities dashboard](https://smart-cities.dashboard.gov.au/all-cities/overview)?
+So how did these conditions affect our choice of colour and contrast for the [Smart Cities dashboard](https://smart-cities.dashboard.gov.au/all-cities/overview)?

 ## 1. Colour